 Send the message soon after the interview, preferably within the first 24 hours, even if the interview was on a Friday (send it as early as possible on Fridays).
-You don't want to be that last interviewee to send a thank you, in case other candidates are also smart enough to send thank you messages.
+You do not want to be that last interviewee to send a thank you, in case other candidates are also smart enough to send thank you messages.

-- Use your personal desktop or laptop computer to send this message.
+Use your personal desktop or laptop computer to send this message.

-- Use your smart phone to write and send this message.
+Avoid using your smart phone to write and send this message.
 It is too easy for unintended changes to be made by the software when auto correction "fixes" the errors it finds.
 These kind of changes can make you look inept and unable to use something as simple as email.

 If employed and using your employer's equipment or network to send your message, your employer may discover the message and your intentions to leave.
 The result is that you could have a very uncomfortable discussion with your boss about your job search, or you could lose your job.

 Send the message from the email address used for your application and/or resume to help the employer "connect the dots" between your message and the interview.
 (Hopefully, for your application/resume, you used a personal email address associated with an account you check often.)

 Using the same email address on your application/resume should also increase the probability that your message will get through the employer's spam filters.

-- Use @AOL, @Hotmail, @MSN, and @Yahoo -- those addresses look "old" to most recruiters now.
+Instead, use @Gmail or other email account not associated with your work or, if possible, with your home.
+If possible, avoid @AOL, @Hotmail, @MSN, and @Yahoo -- those addresses look "old" to most recruiters now.

 Replace the text above [in brackets] with the appropriate information for you.